julyndav/SQL/Medicaid Client Database/README.md

 ### View UHC Auths

 <ul>
-   <li>All United clients require an Authorization or claims will be denied.This list keeps tracks of those with and without authorizations.</li>
+   <li>All United Healthcare clients require an authorization, or claims will be denied; this list tracks which clients have one and which don't</li>
    </ul>
 <p></p>